Neurologic Residency Overview

 As a world-class organization on the cutting edge of evidence-based practice and professional development, the Brooks IHL is proud to offer the first multidisciplinary Neurologic Residency Program in the nation!
 Eligible practitioners include Physical Therapists and Occupational Therapists.

 This program is in collaboration with several external partners, including the University of Florida and the University of St. Augustine.
 The faculty is comprised of a mix of strong clinicians and academic leaders from across the country.
 This program is one year in length and consists of three components that include didactic/psychomotor classes, clinical mentoring and supervision, and directed learning activities.
-During the program each resident rotates through 5 Brooks departments: Inpatient Brain Injury, Neuro Recovery Center, Outpatient Health Care Plaza, Inpatient Spinal Cord Injury, and Inpatient CVA.
+During the program each resident rotates through various Brooks departments such as: Inpatient Brain Injury, Neuro Recovery Center, Outpatient Health Care Plaza, Inpatient Spinal Cord Injury, Inpatient CVA, and the University Crossing Skilled Nursing Facility.

 The Brooks Neurologic Residency is accredited for Physical Therapists by the American Board of Physical Therapy Residency & Fellowship Education (ABPTRFE), and is currently undergoing the accreditation process by the American Occupational Therapy Association (AOTA).